to modify or restore your car, for beginners.

 When I bought the car it had only had one previous owner, a doctor,

-the thin metal wings and rear arches, the rest was solid however
+thin metal wings and rear arches, the rest was solid however so I

-so I decided to have a go at a wild custom and began building
+decided to have a go at a wild custom and began building the enormous

-rear arches.
-This made it wider than a Lamborghini Diablo GT,
+arches.
+This made it wider than a Lamborghini Diablo GT, The worlds

-the car the front wing on the side that is shown was completely
+car the front wing on the side that is shown was completely crushed

-crushed due to a low speed accident.
-After a lot of heating, panel
+due to a low speed accident.
+After a lot of heating, panel beating

-beating and shrinking with a hammer I got it so close to its original
+and shrinking with a hammer I got it so close to its original shape

-shape that I was able to apply a thin coat of filler and then
+that I was able to apply a thin coat of filler and then paint.

-get a lick of paint on the Datsun before winter set in just to
+a lick of paint on the Datsun before winter set in just to seal it,

 Picking your Project